Antiz96/Linux-Desktop/Arch-Linux/Base_installation_with_disk_encryption.md

 ### Host configuration

 ```
-vim /etc/hostname #Create the hostname file and put the hostname in it (for me: Arch-Linux)
+vim /etc/hostname #Create the hostname file and put the hostname in it
 ```

-> Arch-Linux
+> Arch-Desktop

 ```
 vim /etc/hosts #Edit the hosts file and add lines from the Arch Wiki ---> https://wiki.archlinux.org/index.php/Installation_guide#Network_configuration.